jboss-developer/jboss-brms-quickstarts/business-resource-planner/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/brms-business-resource-planner>

-You are presented to a form that allows you to create random customers and vehicles.
+You are presented with a form that allows you to enter the number of Customers and Vehicles to use in the Routing Problem Definition.

-- Specify any ammount of Customers and Vehicles and click on `Solve` button.
+- Specify any number of Customers and Vehicles, then click the `Solve` button.

-You will be presented to a page where you can see how Business Resource Planner improves the vehicle routing to consume less fuel.
+    * You are presented with a page that displays diagrams representing potential Routing Problem Solutions.
+Business Resource Planner continues to process the data and display diagrams of solutions that consume less and less fuel.
-The best solution found is the solution that consume less fuel (on the botton of the page) in a given amount of time.
-The best solution found is likely to be feasible and, given enough time, it's an optimal solution.
+    * The best solution, the one that consumes the least fuel in a given amount of time, is finally displayed at the bottom of the page.
+The best solution found is likely to be feasible and, given enough time, an optimal solution.

-- Click on `Terminate Early` button.
+- Click the `Terminate Early` button.
 A message `The solver has been terminated.
 Below is the final solution` is displayed.

-- Click on `Back` button.
-You can change the values of Customers and Vehicles.
-If the number of Customers is higher than the number of Vehicles you can see a red `Not feasible` displayed on the botton of the page.
+- Click the `Back` button to change the number of Customers and Vehicles.
+If the Customer demand exceeds the capacity of the Vehicles, the message `Not Feasible` is displayed in red at the bottom of the page.

 Undeploy the Archive
 --------------------

-Contributor: For example:

 1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.